 - Be hopeful.
-Your team will help you focus on your abilities and healthy living.
-Some people with ALS live much longer than the three to five years usually associated with this condition.
+Your team can help you focus on your abilities and healthy living.
+Some people with ALS live much longer than the 3 to 5 years usually associated with this condition.
 Some live 10 years or more.
 Maintaining an optimistic outlook can help improve quality of life for people with ALS.

 - Join a support group.
 You might find comfort in a support group with others who have ALS.
-Loved ones helping with your care also might benefit from a support group of other ALS caregivers.
+Loved ones helping with your care might benefit from a support group of other ALS caregivers.
 Find support groups in your area by talking to your doctor or by contacting the ALS Association.

-You can also decide where you want to spend your final days.
+You also can decide where you want to spend your final days.
 You might consider hospice care options.
 Planning for the future can help you and your loved ones calm anxieties.

 Preparing for an appointment

 Your primary care provider may be the first to recognize the symptoms of ALS.
 Your provider will likely refer you to a doctor trained in nervous system conditions, known as a neurologist, to establish a diagnosis.

 You might need many tests to diagnose your condition.
 The diagnosis process can be stressful and frustrating.
 These strategies might give you a greater sense of control.